ManuelArto/P2P/README.md

 # P2P
-Easy peer to peer made in JAVA
+Easy peer to peer made in JAVA.